Buy Loose Pink Sapphires from wholesale factory in Thailand

 Since both rubies and sapphires belong to the same family of corundum, spotting the difference becomes the forte of trained professionals.
-The color difference in corundum based stones is chiefly due to the presence of iron, titanium, magnesium, copper and chromium.
-Scientifically speaking there isn’t much of difference between pink rubies and pink sapphires and the color difference is based on the percentage of chromium present.
+The color difference in corundum-based stones is chiefly due to the presence of iron, titanium, magnesium, copper, and chromium.
+Scientifically speaking there isn’t much of a difference between pink rubies and pink sapphires and the color difference is based on the percentage of chromium present.
 Technically, if the chromium content is less than 0.5% it is considered as pink sapphire while in pink rubies it is more than 0.9%.

 While international bodies like the Gemological Institute of America and the International Gem Society continue to debate the difference between these stones, the choice lies completely on the customer and his individual preference.

 While buying pink sapphires is a much less daunting task than buying diamonds, buying from a source that has had a long-standing history of trading in them is advisable.
 At Navneet Gems and Minerals, we supply our patrons with high-quality photos before purchase to adequately evaluate the hue, saturation, and clarity of the stones.
 The price of pink sapphires varies according to cut, color, and origins.
 At Navneet Gems and minerals we supply diamond cut pink sapphires beginning at a range of 10$ a carat to 60$ a carat.